 Apollo is the multi-talented Greek god of medicine, music and prophecy, intellectual pursuits, plague and sometimes the sun.
 Apollo was likewise a divine archer, associated with the care of herds and flocks, and the light (Phoebus, the bright) though not, as sometimes believed, with the sun.

-be found in the mythologies of Egypt and India in the figures of Horus and Rama.
+He was the ever-youthful god, just and wise, and his counterpart can be found in the mythologies of Egypt and India in the figures of Horus and Rama.
 But he is for many he is the essentially Greek god, though in fact he was a late arrival among the Olympians.

 Apollo himself represented a level of moral excellence and his cult at Delphi had enormous influence; it became the most venerated shrine in Greece and the Delphic oracle the supreme authority on matters of religion and statecraft.

-n into Greece during the Indo-European migrations: certainly his function as the god of the oracular shrine at Delphi was acknowledged by the Greeks as the result of a series of events and not as something which had always existed.
+His character as a pastoral god suggests that his true origins lay with the people who moved down into Greece during the Indo-European migrations: certainly his function as the god of the oracular shrine at Delphi was acknowledged by the Greeks as the result of a series of events and not as something which had always existed.
 Apollo’s role as the god of prophecy is very ancient and it is not known when the oracle actually became his.
 The persistent indications that he came into Greece with the migratory peoples are reinforced, in addition to the names already mentioned, by the epithet Lykeios, and by his connection with the Hyperboreans*

 The story of his birth in Hesiod makes him the son of Zeus and Leto, daughter of the Titans Phoebe and Coeus.
 Leto became, inevitably, the victim of Hera’s spite, and no country would give Leto sanctuary to bear her children in case they incurred the wrath of the jealous goddess.
 Leto’s wanderings took her to the floating islands of Ortygia and Delos, which only became firmly fixed after the children were born.
 Artemis was the first, on Ortygia and soon after she was born she was able to help her mother across to Delos where Apollo was born, on the northern slopes of the hill of Cynthus.